microsoft/SIKE-challenges/README.md

 CONGRATULATIONS to Aleksei Udovenko and Giuseppe Vitto, who successfully solved the $IKEp182 challenge on Saturday, August 28, 2021 and claimed the $5000 cash prize.
 See https://eprint.iacr.org/2021/1421.pdf for the details of their computation.

+# $IKEp217 solved!

+CONGRATULATIONS to Wouter Castryck and Thomas Decru, who successfully solved the $IKEp217 challenge on Friday, July 22, 2022 and claimed the $50000 cash prize.
+See https://eprint.iacr.org/2022/975.pdf for the details of their attack.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a